boxcutter/pulumi-github-repository/README.md

 at the same time.
 The import won't work properly if you try to do them separately.

-Here's an example of the source code changes for a repo named `caladan_examples` that also has branch protection configured:
+Here's an example of the source code changes for a repo named `example` that also has branch protection configured:

 ```
 from polymath.scm.github import GitHubRepository, GitHubRepositoryArgs